 Trade, as we know, is a process.
 And as every financial process involves a lot of assets, trade also makes use of the same.
-People who are trained with proper asset management courses can do this asset allocation with a lot of ease.
+People who are trained with a proper PG Diploma in Banking and Finance can do this asset allocation with a lot of ease.

 Stages in the Trade Life Cycle

 In a globalized economy, trade is a continuous process.
 Exchanges take place now and then.
 Mentioned below are the prominent steps involved in the trade life cycle.
 With capital market training, you can understand each step involved with much more ease.

 The process of Sales starts when there is a demand for a good or service.
 It starts with the seller and ends with the buyer.
 By this process, a client is acquired and then is provided by multiple buying options

 E.G.: Various investment avenues that are available with an Investment banker.
 Such investment tools are curated according to the needs of the investor and then presented to him in the form of Hedge funds or mutual funds to the client.

 Once the investor or the buyer selects the product or service he likes and places the order with the seller, the process of trade begins.
 Trade begins when there is a monetary exchange and even if the buyer asks the seller to give various quotes for his product (As in the case of huge deals).
 As soon as the order is placed by the buyer and it gets accepted by the seller, the trade is said to be executed.

 - Trade Capture